 - 1. Read Section 2.3.
 This should be an easier section since it is about finding examples rather than writing proofs.
 However, it is important to note that it can be difficult to find examples in certain situations. - 2.
 Be prepared to discuss all of the exercises from Section 2.3.
 I may be asking people to go to the board to present their solutions.
 Read the heading of the exercises before proceeding. - 3.
-Turn in solutions for exercises 5 (use the IVT), 9bd, and 12.
+Turn in solutions for exercises 9b and 12.